-I too low key feel bad for Tasha but at the end of the day, she brought this situatonship on herself.
+I too low key feel bad for Tasha and all the other gals that have gotten caught in situationships (including myself), but at the end of the day, we asked for it.

 I was in a situation-ship for too long for a good portion of very young life, psyching myself out almost the whole time.
-When I first got to college, I was so over “boys” and very much into partying with my friends and maintaining a 3.5 GPA, what I like to call “doing me”.
-A relationship was honestly was the LAST thing that I wanted, at that time at least.
-But then one day I met this dude and it was buh bye single life, hello situation-ship.
+When I first got to college, I was so over “boys” and very much into partying with my friends and maintaining a 3.5 GPA, what I like to call “doing me.”
+A relationship was honestly was the LAST thing that I wanted at the time.
+But then one day I met this dude, and it was buh bye single life, hello situation-ship.

-Our situation-ship got really deep at one point.
-Our situation definitely mirrored what a relationship should have been but without the titles and on his part the commitment.
-We went on dates, bought each other gifts for birthdays and holidays, spent tons of time (including holidays) together, could talk about almost anything and really had great moments together.
-I would often get asked about my situation-ship and would be stumped by the “so when are you guys going to be together together?” questions because honestly it didn’t make sense to me anymore either.
-Time flew by and there we still were.
+Our situation-ship got deep at one point.
+It mirrored what a relationship should have been but without the titles and on his part the commitment.
+We went on dates, bought each other gifts for birthdays and holidays, spent tons of time (including holidays) together, could talk about almost anything and had great moments together.
+I would often get asked about my situation-ship and would be stumped by the “so when are you guys are going to be together together?” questions because honestly, it didn’t make sense to me anymore either.
+Time flew by, and there we still were.

 Labels absolutely DO matter.

 When you’re seriously involved with someone who you see yourself with long term, you will let the world know that.
 I’m not saying your boyfriend needs to blast you all over his social media, but weird run-ins with your partners “homies” where you’re introduced as the “friend” are not ideal.
 If you two go together, he’ll claim it.

 The chances of a situation-ship blossoming into a serious relationship are slim to none.